 Tzedek Social Justice Fellowship: Creating Change By Growing Leaders

 The Tzedek Social Justice Fellowship envisions a world where all people can flourish.
 In Hebrew “Tzedek” (pronounced “tz” as in ritz, TZEH-dek) means justice, which is at the heart of our mission.
 The Tzedek Social Justice Fellowship is an eleven month opportunity for emerging social justice leaders.
 The in-depth training the Fellowship provides is complimented by a position working at a social justice nonprofit in Asheville, NC.
-This unique model empowers Fellows to grow as activists and leaders while building capacity at vital social justice organizations working in the areas of LGBTQ Rights, Racial Equity, and Combating Anti-Semitism.
+This unique model empowers Fellows to grow as activists and leaders while building capacity at vital social justice organizations working in the areas of LGBTQ Rights, Racial Justice, and Combating Anti-Semitism.

 Where Social and Personal Transformation Converge

 More than a job, this Fellowship is a commitment to actively creating personal and community change.
 At Tzedek, we ask Fellows: Who do you want to be?
 How can we help you get there?